 Guidance from a Master

 Today, March 24, 2016, I found Jim Rohn’s How to Use a Journal on YouTube!
-I’m sharing it with you now just in case you’ve never heard it before and because his guidance is simply phenomenal.
+I’m sharing it with you because his guidance is simply phenomenal.
 (By the way, don’t you just LOVE YouTube?
 My gratitude to the YouTuber who uploaded it.
 If you can’t play the video above, please go to YouTube directly and use the search box to find another upload.)

 This is the first time that I’ve heard the program, and I am so excited that I’m devoting this entire page to it.
 For me Mr. Rohn’s lectures go beyond motivational, they are inspirational!
 He had such a beautiful way of expressing ideas that I never get tired of taking in his wisdom.